plgd-dev/doc/content/en/docs/tutorials/disaster-recovery-replica-set.md

 ---

 The plgd-hub Helm charts support disaster recovery via a MongoDB replica set, as the source of truth is stored in the MongoDB database.
-Devices need to have configured **device provisioning endpoints** for both clusters' device provisioning services.
 In this tutorial, we have two MicroK8s clusters: primary and standby.
+Devices need to have configured **device provisioning endpoints** for both clusters' device provisioning services(`coaps+tcp://primary.plgd.cloud:5684` and `coaps+tcp://standby.plgd.cloud:5684`).
 Each cluster uses three root CA certificates:

 - `external CA certificate pair`: Used for public APIs (CoAP, HTTPS, gRPC) and is the same for both clusters.
 - `internal CA certificate pair`: Used for plgd services to communicate with each other, MongoDB, and NATs.
 Each cluster has its own internal CA certificate.